Click Here To Join Our Telegram Channel for FREE daily tutorials!

-Here’s what the two toned ones look like.
+Here’s what the two-toned ones look like.
 They are reversible, so it’s like getting two bracelets in one!
 That’s Aria’s favorite part about them.
-I agree, but really the best part about them is that they are made out of about 6-8 continuous feet of very strong utility cord that can be disassembled in the event of an emergency and used for whatever the need.
+I agree, but really the best part about them is that they are made out of about 6-8 continuous feet of very strong utility cord that can be disassembled in the event of an emergency and used for whatever they need.
 They are perfect to wear when camping, fishing, hiking or any outdoor activity where emergencies may arise.

 Today, they made themselves one, plus one for their dad, and their uncles for their birthdays!

-Here’s out tutorial explaining how to make them.
+Here’s our tutorial explaining how to make them.
 The hardest part is getting started, but once you have done one, you can do another in about 10 minutes time.